 “I stand with the Caregiver Nation because caregivers are all around us.
 They commit selflessly and serve as the foundation of our health care system.”

 As CEO of Seniorlink, Tom brings his vision and expertise to the next generation of innovative care, and is committed to enriching the lives of caregivers and their families.
 Tom is particularly focused on expanding Seniorlink's reach with technology designed specifically for caregivers, their care teams and professional supports.
 Tom brings more than three decades of leadership experience in health care services and proprietary education.
-He was a board member and interim Chairman/CEO of Brown schools, which provides specialized residential treatment and education programs for at-risk youth.
-Tom was also CEO of Care Advantage, a provider of high-cost case management services, and he served as CFO and CEO of MENTOR.
+Tom was CEO of Care Advantage, a provider of high-cost case management services, and he served as CFO and CEO of MENTOR.
 In 2017, Tom was appointed to Massachusetts Governor Charlie Baker's Council to Address Aging.

 Mr. Murphy is a Founding Partner of NSC and a General Partner of NewSpring Health Capital.
 Mr. Murphy brings over 30 years of entrepreneurial, general management, M&A and private equity investment experience, with a strong background in business strategy, investment structuring, organizational growth and negotiation of mergers and acquisitions.
 Prior to joining NewSpring Capital in 2002, Mr. Murphy founded Acquisition Management Services, Inc. ("AMS"), a diversified corporate development advisory firm focusing on middle-market companies.
 AMS closed more than 330 acquisitions for its buy side clients.
 He also founded two venture-backed startups, WordWave, a legal court reporting and broadcast captioning leader (later sold to Merrill Corp.) and Precyse Solutions, a provider of medical transcription and health information services to acute care hospitals.
 Previously, Mr. Murphy held executive positions for several healthcare service companies, most notably NovaCare, Inc., Heritage Health Systems and Partners National Health Plans.
 He currently serves on the Board of Directors of NSH portfolio companies, ContinuumRx Services, Inc., Seniorlink, Inc., SUN Behavioral Health, Inc., and Verisma Systems, Inc. In addition, he serves on the Foundation Board for the State University of New York, Cortland.
 Mr. Murphy received a B.S. in science from the State University of New York at Cortland.